Julieteiluj/alx-low_level_programming/0x00-hello_world/README.md

-readme for Task 2 assembler
+readme for Task 3 Name